ABA adopts NCCRC-authored resolution on right to counsel

 To address this, the NCCRC authored Resolution 114 in cooperation with the ABA Standing Committee on Legal Aid and Indigent Defendants (SCLAID), which calls for a right to counsel whenever physical liberty is at stake, no matter whether it’s civil or criminal and regardless of whether the plaintiff is the state or not.
-Resolution 114 was formally adopted at the ABA 2018 Midyear Meeting.
-The ABA Journal has an article about the adoption.
+Resolution 114 was formally adopted at the ABA 2018 Midyear Meeting, and has since been adopted by the Philadelphia Bar Association.

 The NCCRC researched and wrote the resolution, and worked with the ABA SCLAID to submit it.